beptodev/Bepto-MP4-Compressor/README.md

-# Discord 8MB MP4 Compreesor
+# Discord 8MB MP4 Compressor
 A tool that can compress any MP4 file to 8MB for Discord's 8MB file-sharing cap (unless you have Nitro).

 # How It Works